 The Italian espresso has a much more intense bitter taste and some almost burnt notes while American style espresso is more balanced, has more sweetness and less bitterness.

 Italy is where the espresso was invented and they just prefer a different taste in their espresso.
 Hey, they invented it, who am I to say they’re wrong?
-Coffee is all about taste anyways.
+Coffee is all about taste anyway.
 The ratios above are just what most coffee shops in the US use so if you want to recreate something that tastes the same, following the same ratios is a good start.

 Your espresso machine likely came with a few different baskets that you can put into the portafilter.
 You’ll get the best results if you match the size of the basket to the amount of coffee grounds you want to use and therefore the amount of espresso you want to brew.

 If you put a little bit of ground coffee in a big basket, the coffee bed will be too loose and doesn’t provide enough resistance to get the pressures an espresso machine needs to brew properly.
 On the other hand if the coffee is packed in too hard (a little is good), it can cause too much resistance which then causes something called “channeling” which means the water digs a little tunnel through the coffee bed and the water flows through without touching the coffee.

 Baskets often have a number (grams) etched on them.
 You don’t have to find an exact match, just use the one that’s closest.
 If the basket has nothing, a size like S, M, L, or single/double on it, you’ll have to figure out how much it can actually hold.